 Music of the Gilded Age - Rosecliff

 A musical performance is an opportunity to tell a story.
-That was the job I set myself for the first half of the program on February 29, 2024, as conductor of the Gilded Age Orchestra of Newport.
+That was the job I set for myself for the first half of the program on February 29, 2024, as conductor of the Gilded Age Orchestra of Newport.
 The opulent Rosecliff Ballroom was our performance location and I wanted repertoire appropriate to the venue.
 I needed to take into consideration the size and acoustics of the room, as well as the need for improved sightlines for the audience - resulting in a slightly elevated 20’ x 24’ stage.
 A normal late 19th-century symphony orchestra would not fit on that stage, so repertoire selection had to be constrained.

 I decided to start the story with operetta, and W.S.
 Gilbert and Arthur Sullivan’s Overture from H.M.S.
 Pinafore (1878) had the appropriate excitement to open the show.
 Gilbert & Sullivan used a smaller theatre-sized orchestra which was perfect for our stage, consisting of 2 Flutes, 1 Oboe, 2 Clarinets, 1 Bassoon, 2 Horn, 2 Trumpet, 2 Trombone, 2 Percussion, and Strings – we used 5 first violins, 5 second violins, 4 violas, 4 cellos, and 2 bass.